2024–25 Cornell Big Red men's ice hockey season: Conference tournament

 Cornell began its postseason run in the First Round for the first time in a decade.
 For their final home game of the year, the Big Red took on Yale with a mostly in-tact lineup.
 With most of the players back up to game shape, the team looked far superior to their opponents and earned passage to the quarterfinal round.
 This was their second consecutive win and, unfortunately to that point, Cornell had only previously twice won consecutive game all season.
 With recent history going against them, the Big Red met their geographic rival Colgate and were finally able to string together a series of good games.
-Not only was the offense able to put up a decent amount of goals but whatever problems that Shane had been facing appeared to be over.
+Not only was the offense able to put up a decent number of goals but whatever problems that Shane had been facing appeared to be over.
 The netminder allowed just 1 goal in the two games and the team advanced to the semifinals in Lake Placid.